Bill Finch (politician): Post-political career

-Finch sought re-election in 2015, but lost the Democratic nomination to Joe Ganim, who served as Bridgeport's mayor from 1991 to 2003 before being convicted and jailed on corruption charges.
+Finch sought re-election in 2015, but lost the Democratic nomination to Joe Ganim, who had previously served as Bridgeport's mayor from 1991 to 2003 before being convicted and jailed on corruption charges.
 Finch went on to become acting director of the New York State Thruway Authority and Canal Corporation and a fellow at the Rockefeller Institute of Government, and in 2018 he was named executive director of Bridgeport's Discovery Museum and Planetarium.
-He said, “I was the mayor of a city, now I’m the mayor of a concept.” and rejected the prospect of running for Bridgeport mayor again.
+He said, "I was the mayor of a city, now I'm the mayor of a concept." and rejected the prospect of running for Bridgeport mayor again.
 In 2020, Finch stepped down as Discovery Museum chief.
-He stated his next career would “be announced at a later date.”
+He stated his next career would "be announced at a later date."
 He currently serves labor (IBEW) and management (NECA) at the Connecticut Labor-Management Cooperation Committee where he lobbies for the interests of the best electricians and helps develop business.